JuliaGeo/JuliaGeoTutorials/Raster-in-45-min/Raster-in-45-min-julia.md

 So the [area element for lat-lon coordinates](https://en.wikipedia.org/wiki/Spherical_coordinate_system#Integration_and_differentiation_in_spherical_coordinates) is

 $$ \delta A = R^2 \delta\phi \, \delta\lambda \cos(\phi) $$

 where $\phi$ is latitude, $\delta \phi$ is the spacing of the points in latitude, $\delta \lambda$ is the spacing of the points in longitude, and $R$ is Earth's radius.
 (In this formula, $\phi$ and $\lambda$ are measured in radians)

+TODO: mention the `Rasters.coverage` function that does this for you.

 ```@example raster
 lon
 ```

 ```@example raster
 # Earth's average radius in meters